CodeGen¶

 -d '{"messages": "Implement a high-level API for a TODO list application.
 The API takes as input an operation request and updates the TODO list in place.
 If the request is invalid, raise an exception."}'

-Verify the workload through UI
+Verify the workload through UI¶

 The UI has already been installed via the Helm chart.
-To access it, use the external IP of one your Kubernetes node along with the NGINX port.
-You can find the NGINX port using the following command:
+To access it, use the external IP of one your Kubernetes node along with codegen-ui service nodePort (if using the default codegen gradio UI) or along with the NGINX service nodePort.
+You can find the corresponding port using the following command:

 export port=$(kubectl get service codegen-nginx --output='jsonpath={.spec.ports[0].nodePort}')